TylerSw1ft/Helpful-computer-wiki/Mixed-Environment-Multilevel-Backup.md

 ![](https://raw.githubusercontent.com/jdrch/Hardware/master/Backup%20Table%2012.9.10.1.png)

-The objective here is ultimately turn the entire top table green.
+The objective here is ultimately turn the entire top table green *and keep it that way*.

 The point of this is to help myself (and others who might want to use the same method) to see: